 The law office of Peter Thompson & Associates represents victims of catastrophic injuries in Maine, including injuries from traffic accidents as well as injuries on another person’s property, construction accidents and serious medical malpractice cases.
 In many cases, these victims are struggling not only with the serious physical harm of an accident, but also very high medical bills and loss of income with which to pay those bills.
 When insurers refuse to meet their obligations under their own contracts, victims may need to file a Portland, Maine motorcycle crash lawsuit to recover those costs.
 In a lawsuit, you can claim all of the costs of the accident, including future medical costs and any loss of income.
 You can also claim damages for physical pain, emotional anguish and any permanent disability or wrongful death.

 If you or someone you love sustained serious injuries in a motorcycle crash caused by someone else’s negligence — including the negligence of a pet or livestock owner — Peter Thompson & Associates can help.
-To learn more at a free, confidential consultation, please contact us through our Web site or call 1-800-804-2004.
+To learn more at a confidential consultation, please contact us through our Web site or call 1-800-804-2004.